 A machine can only “read” machine-readable files if the data contained within them are structured in a way that the machine understands.
 So, if you have an XML file with semantic errors or a poorly structured CSV file, they are not machine-readable.

-Gigasheet is a free tool you can use to quickly read healthcare data, even if it is in a machine-readable file format like JSON.
+Gigasheet is a secure, online tool you can use to quickly read healthcare data, even if it is in a machine-readable file format like JSON.

 To open your JSON file in Gigasheet, create your free account and visit your dashboard.